|Nutritional Guidelines (per serving)|

-- 1/3 cup fresh lemon juice (no pulp or seeds)
+1/3 cup fresh lemon juice, no pulp or seeds; or white vinegar

-Use a long-handled stainless steel or wooden spoon and stir in the lemon juice.
+With a long-handled non-reactive utensil, stir in the lemon juice.
 Let the mixture sit for 10 minutes.
 The milk should curdle and become slightly thicker on the surface.

 Untie the bundle and transfer the cheese to a bowl.
 Stir in salt to taste.